unity8-team/miral/building_and_using_miral.md

 Building the tests
 ------------------

-MirAL comes with a set of tests, if you intend to build these then the add the following packages:
+MirAL comes with a set of tests, if you intend to build these then add the following packages:

     $ sudo apt-get install cmake-extras google-mock mirtest-dev mir-test-tools
     $ sudo apt-get install libboost-filesystem-dev libboost-system-dev